phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 ZendMM provides the following abilities:

 * Memory consumption management.
-* Memory leak tracking.
+* Memory leak tracking and automatic-free.
-* Buffer overflows or underflows.
+* Speed up in allocations by pre-allocating well-known-sized buffers and keeping a warm cache on free

 Memory consumption management
 -----------------------------